SocketDev/socket-sdk-python/README.rst

     - **project_version (str)** - Filter by project version
     - **project_id (str)** - Filter by project ID

-fullscans.get(org_slug)
+fullscans.get(org_slug, params)
-"""""""""""""""""""""""
+"""""""""""""""""""""""""""""""
-Retrieve the Fullscans information for an Organization
+Retrieve the Fullscans information for an Organization with query parameters

 **Usage:**